slobentanzer/causality_perspective_2023/manuscript.md

 ### Combining Algorithms and Biases with Data Types for Impactful Biological Modeling

 While the allure of generalist models trained on extensive datasets is strong, the unique challenges of biomedical research may necessitate a more tailored approach.
-Including explicit favorable biases, informed by deep domain knowledge and specific data types (observational or interventional), could lead to breakthroughs in understanding complex biological systems.
+Including explicit favourable biases, informed by deep domain knowledge and specific data types (observational or interventional), could lead to breakthroughs in understanding complex biological systems.
-The field must explore these possibilities, balancing the drive for large-scale data with the need for precision and specificity, to realize the full potential of modern systems biology.
+The field must explore these possibilities, balancing the drive for large-scale data with the need for precision and specificity, to realise the full potential of modern systems biology.

 ## Glossary?